 Within each House, there are a small number of students from each year level, which provides significant opportunities for leadership and pastoral roles for senior students who act as mentors to junior students within the House.
 Students can be competitive under the control of the attributes.

 The provision of a Vertical House System aims are:

-- an integral part in helping each student to reach their intellectual, social and emotional potential
+- an integral part of helping each student to reach their intellectual, social and emotional potential

 - delivering a programme designed to assist the development of personal qualities important for success in a student’s academic and personal life

 - opportunities for leadership and pastoral roles for senior students who act as mentors to junior students within the Houses